Chapter

 how novel traits emerge in plants and animals would wrap up nicely if

-there were any evidence to support the idea that our experiences
+there were evidence to support the idea that our experiences

 directly edit the DNA molecule, but they don’t.
 According to the